xwmx/nb/README.md

 `Optional`

-A markdown quote element containing an excerpt from the bookmarked resource.
+A markdown quote block containing a user-specified excerpt from the bookmarked resource.

 ##### `## Comment`